ckeditor/ckeditor4/tests/plugins/tabletools/manual/integrations/selectalltable.md

 1. Press "Select all" button.

 **Expected:**
-Whole editor content is selected.
+The table is faked selected.

 **Unexpected:**
-Table selection is still visible.
+Native selection is visible.